 Advisors provide ongoing support and guidance to students and their families in both the academic and social and emotional realm.
 Students stay in the same advisory for the duration of Middle School and then with a new advisory throughout Upper School to ensure continuity and an enduring relationship.

 Our grade level deans collaborate and communicate with the advisors in a particular grade, as well with the Student Support Services team.
-They lead regular student review meetings to identify and discuss students of concern, and then put in place appropriate supports.
+They lead regular student review meetings to share successes and identify and discuss students of concern, and then put in place appropriate supports.
 These meetings generate a communication plan with each family.

 Two full-time counselors work with students and their families in times of emotional need, and provide referrals to other health care professionals when warranted.
 In addition, they work closely with advisors and grade level deans to create a tight communication loop around the social and emotional well-being of our students.